After 2-strike intentional walk, Muncy powers Dodgers - WHIZ News

 Chicago closed with two runs against Daniel Hudson, who needed 35 pitches to get though the ninth.
 With two on and one out, Yasmani Grandal popped out, and pinch- hitter Gavin Sheets followed with a strikeout.

-Tyler Anderson was seeking to become the major league’s first eight-game winner but allowed four runs, four hits and three walks in three-plus innings in his shortest start this season.
+Tyler Anderson was seeking to become the major leagues’ first eight-game winner but allowed four runs, four hits and three walks in three-plus innings in his shortest start this season.
+The White Sox stopped Anderson’s string of scoreless innings at 28.

+“Starting with Tyler, it was a grind,” Dodgers manager David Roberts said.
+“They were taking long at-bats and getting his pitch count up.”

 Brusdar Graterol (2-2) relieved with the bases loaded, hit Adam Engel with a pitch and allowed Josh Harrison’s sacrfice fly.